-Born in New York and raised in various suburban locations by artistically inclined parents in New Jersey, Kane was drawn to music at an early age, but wandered away from her mother’s conservatory piano repertoire to the homespun vibes of acoustic folk and twangy country music.
+Born in New York ,and raised in various suburban locations by artistically inclined parents in New Jersey, Kane was drawn to music at an early age, but wandered away from her mother’s conservatory piano repertoire to the homespun vibes of acoustic folk and twangy country music.
 The arrival of Bob Dylan and equal time for folk music and its offshoots on Top Forty radio and pop music outlets of the time called to her.
-“My mom is actually from Wheeling, West Virginia, home of WWVA and its legendary Jamboree USA country music show.
-Bill Monroe and Hank Williams must have had osmotic powers.”
-Coming to songwriting later in life gives one time to process everything.
+“My mom is actually from Wheeling, West Virginia, home of WWVA and its legendary Jamboree USA country music show. ” Coming to songwriting later in life gives one time to process everything.
 Something old, something new: the old bridal rhyme is the perfect recipe for songwriting.
-If you follow her on Twitter, you’ll find she admits to digging in the dirt, reading books [the paper kind, preferably] and digging the Dead.
-A connoisseur of words, she’s a reader, a listener; a hunter and gatherer of the raw materials to make songs.
+If you follow her on Twitter, you’ll find she admits to digging in the dirt, digging the Dead and reading a lot of books, the paper kind, preferably.
+A connoisseur of words, she’s a reader, a listener, a hunter and gatherer of raw song material.